To be considered for the Boettcher Scholarship, you must meet these minimum requirements:

 The Boettcher Foundation will not release any student’s information to federal officials or anyone else outside of our campus partners for recruitment purposes, unless we receive a lawful subpoena or warrant that requires us to do so.

-For more information, view our “Frequently Asked Questions: Legal Status or Lawful Presence” page.
+For more information, view our “Frequently Asked Questions: Legal Status or Lawful Presence” document.

-Please contact Tiffany Anderson, director of the Boettcher Scholarship program, at firstname.lastname@example.org or 303.285.6209 for specific requirements.
+Please contact Tiffany Anderson, director of programs, at firstname.lastname@example.org or 303.534.1937 if you have questions.

 All qualified students are encouraged to apply, regardless of gender, creed, ethnic origin, race or sexual orientation.
 We do not give preference based on a student’s choice of college or university, high school, city of residence or financial need.